Prinzesshof

 Nearby Attractions

-2. Itzehoe City Museum: A short distance from the palace, this museum offers a deeper understanding of the local history and culture, featuring exhibits that illustrate the development of Itzehoe over the centuries.
+2. Itzehoe Town Museum - A short distance away, this museum showcases the local history and culture, featuring exhibits that highlight the town’s development and artistic contributions.

 Insider Tips